microsoft/accessibility-insights-service/packages/cli/README.md

 ## Batch Scan

 -   You should provide --inputFile option, if you provide both --url and --inputFile, single url scan will be run to scan --url.
--   A summary HTML report will be generated in the output folder, previous result will be overwritten.
+-   Summary HTML report will be generated in the output folder, previous result will be overwritten.
--   An error log will be generated.
+-   Also an error log will be generated in case if any error.

 ```sh
   ai-scan --inputFile 'input file path'